Mankinds SDK

 profile | str | Optional | required | Evaluation profile (see table below) |

-thematics_config | dict | Optional | — | Custom configuration per criterion (replaces profile) |
+thematics_config | dict | Optional | — | Custom offline criteria configuration (replaces profile) |

 wait | bool | Optional | true | Wait for evaluation to complete before returning |